 Optic fiber types of connectors and cables are unique in that they can be buried, which provides additional protection from the elements, such as wind.
 Fiber optic system installers generally put this network cable at around a 3-foot depth when burying it.

-What You Can Expect in Having Triad Network Systems Handle Your Fiber Optic Cable Conversion
+What You Can Expect in Having Triad Network Systems Handle Your Fiber Optic Cabling Conversion

-Expert Greensboro & High Point, NC Network Cabling and Wiring Solutions
+Expert Greensboro, NC Network Cabling and Wiring Solutions

 ❖CAT5e